What food items are prohibited to bring into Mexico?

 Prohibited products: Food: fresh cheeses, farm raised chicken, live/raw/dried crustaceans, fresh meat of any kind, homemade or artisanal food products, unpackaged sandwiches/hamburgers/pizza etc. with meat or lactose products.

-What can I not bring into Mexico?
+What food items can you take into Mexico?

 Items Not Allowed in Mexico: